isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: The Making of the Monetary Authority of Singapore
       subtitle: Governance
-      description: How the MAS Became Singapore’s Central Bank
+      description: While the Monetary Authority of Singapore was established in 1971, it only became a full-fledged central bank some 30 years later.
-      button: "the de facto central bank  "
+      button: MAS, the Central Bank
       url: /vol-18/issue-3/oct-dec-2022/history-monetary-authority-singapore-central-bank
       image: /images/Vol 18 Issue 3/MAS/3_CentralbankinJul-Aug.jpg
       alt: Image alt text